ChickenWizzard1/VeganArmy/README.md

 ### License

-This plugin is open-source and licensed under the [Apache License 2.0](LICENSE).
+This plugin is open-source and licensed under the [MIT License](LICENSE).

 Happy gaming, and remember, it's all in good fun! 🌱